cogentcore/core/tensor/databrowser/README.md

 * `Terminal` running a `goal` shell that supports interactive commands operating on the `datafs` data etc. TODO!

+* `Browser` provides a hub structure connecting the above elements, which can be included in an actual GUI widget, that also provides additional functionality / GUI elements.

 The basic `Browser` puts the `FileTree` in a left `Splits` and the `Tabs` in the right, and supports interactive exploration and visualization of data.

 In the [emergent](https://github.com/emer) framework, these elements are combined with other GUI elements to provide a full neural network simulation environment on top of the databrowser foundation.